Mea Bernal

-Mea Dematao Bernal (born 24 November 1989) is a Filipino footballer who has played as a defender for the Philippines women's national team.
+Mea Dematao Bernal (born 24 November 1989) is a Filipino footballer who plays as a defender for PFF Women's League club Manila Digger.
+She has also played for the Philippines women's national team.

 Bernal scored her first international goal in the Philippines 11–0 win over Macau in a friendly held in Carmona on 3 August 2019.

 She has also played for the women's football team of the Far Eastern University in the UAAP Football Championship.
 In the 2013 season, Bernal was named as the Best Defender.